 Here are a few useful tips that I used to photography the moon in the above photo.

-- I took a couple of test shots to make sure I had the focus I wanted both in the foreground and in the sky.
-I zoomed in to check the photo on the back of my camera to be sure the details in the moon were sharp.
+- Next, I took a couple of test shots to make sure I had the desired focus in the foreground and in the sky.
+Then, I zoomed in to check the photo on the back of my camera to be sure the details in the moon were sharp.

-- I stood well back from my foreground and used a long lens – 70-200mm with a 1.4x extender let me choose a 300mm focal length – which allowed me to zoom in to show the large size of the moon as it rose.
-A wide angle lens will leave you with a tiny, little moon that gets lost in the frame.
+- Additionally, I stood well back from my foreground and used a long lens – 70-200mm with a 1.4x extender.
+This setup let me choose a 300mm focal length, which allowed me to zoom in to show the large size of the moon as it rose.
+A wide angle lens delivers a tiny, little moon that gets lost in the frame.

 - Pay attention to the phases of the moon when you are planning your trips.
 We often plan our travels around the full moon, so we can capture it in all it’s glory if the weather cooperates.